Article Translations: (Spanish)

 What Is Impetigo?

 Impetigo (im-peh-TY-go) is a very common skin infection among kids, especially preschoolers and school-age kids.
-It can cause blisters or sores on the face, neck, hands, and diaper area.
+It can cause blisters or sores on the face, hands, legs, and diaper area.

 Kids can be more likely to develop impetigo when their skin is already irritated by another problem, such as eczema, poison ivy, insect bites, and cuts or scrapes.
 Scratching a sore or a rash is a common cause — for example, poison ivy can get infected and turn into impetigo.
+It also happens more often in warm, humid environments.
 Making sure that kids wash their hands and faces well can help prevent it.

 Impetigo may affect skin anywhere on the body, but is most common around the nose and mouth, hands, and forearms, and in young children, the diaper area.

-The two types of impetigo are non-bullous (crusted) and bullous (large blisters):
+The three types of impetigo are non-bullous (crusted), bullous (large blisters), and ecthyma (ulcers):